jefsaber/Full-Stack-Front-456/README.md

 - Product buttons change from "Add" to "Remove" when items are in your cart
 - Price calculations update instantly as you change quantities

+### Account Management

+Once you're logged in, you can access your account from the navbar:

+- **Profile Page**: See your personal information, manage newsletter subscription, and set your preferred minimum product rating
+- **Orders Page**: Browse all your past orders with their status and total amount
+- **Order Details**: Click on any order to see the complete breakdown including items, delivery address, taxes, shipping, and total cost

 ---

 ## Project Structure